 Nature and Animals

 The earth is an ark so very small compared to the unimaginable size of space.
-Most of universe is either cold emptiness or filled with hot, deadly matter and energy.
-The planet we live on is the only island we know so far, where life does exist.
+Most of the universe is either cold emptiness or filled with hot, deadly matter and energy.
+The planet we live on is the only island we know so far where life does exist.
 It is beautiful and it comes in a diversity so great we sometimes forget how precious and vulnerable species are.
 But among others, two things are certain about life on earth.

 Firstly, all living creatures are a community of destiny.
 Mankind is not the only race with a ticket to the ark.
 We ought to respect and cherish other living beings like ourselves, for we do not have more legitimation to exist than them.